What Puppy Vaccinations Does My Puppy Need?

 Before your puppy is old enough to get their annual vaccinations, they need to start with a puppy vaccinations schedule.
 Puppies, unlike adult dogs, also need to be dewormed to get rid of parasites usually passed to them through their mother.

-Puppies need to start getting vaccinated at 6 weeks.
+We recommend initial puppy shots at 6 to 8 weeks of age.
 Starting their vaccinations early allows for protection as quickly as possible, as the natural protection they gained from their mother wears off.

 Puppies are far more vulnerable to diseases such as distemper and parvo.
 In fact, parvovirus is one of the most common causes of diarrhea in puppies, with fatality rates especially high in shelters.

-Before your puppy is protected with at least 2 rounds of shots, keep them away from dogs you don’t know and areas where strange dogs have been.
+Before your puppy has the first rounds of shots, keep them away from dogs you don’t know and areas where strange dogs have been.
 Parvovirus especially is a threat here, as it can last in the soil for 6 months to a year after being contaminated.

 Puppy Vaccinations Schedule